 3. When will the changes in the Initiative become effective?
 If the City Council does not adopt and approve an Ordinance to enact the proposed changes the Initiative will become effective after it is placed on a ballot and voters approve it with a 50% plus 1 majority.

 4. How many signatures are required on the Initiative petition?
 To qualify for a ballot, 10% (approximately 2,600) of Morgan Hill registered voters must sign the petition.
-If we obtain 15% (approximately 3,900 signatures) it will force the City to call a special election.
 Once the requisite number of signatures is obtained, City Council must take formal action where they can either approve the Initiative or present it to the voters on a ballot.

 5. How can we safely gather signatures with COVID-19?
 When the Initiative petition is ready for signature gathering, we will utilize a two prong approach, adhering to County and State Health Orders: (a) a Safe-Signing Station for in-person signatures and (b) a Print and Mail from Home option.
 We have a documented COVID-19 safety plan and completed the necessary paper work from the County to gather signatures in person.
 We also discussed the in person signature-gathering process with the Morgan Hill Police Department and confirmed our approach and safety precautions are appropriate.